BlazeMedina/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
+- The counties were:
+    - Jefferson
+    - Denver
+    - Arapahoe
+- The county results were:
+    - Jefferson had 38,855 votes which accounted for 10.5% of the total votes.
+    - Denver had 306,055 votes which accounted for 82.8% of the total votes.
+    - Arapahoe had 24,801 votes which accounted for 6.7% of the total votes.
+- The county witht the largest turnout was Denver.
 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette